 Generally useful person.
-In no particular order: STEM communicator, engagement specialist, beekeeper, chicken keeper, allotmenteer, STEM Ambassador, weightlifter, Pilates learner, petrolhead, foodie, drinkie.
+In no particular order: STEM communication and engagement specialist, beekeeper, chicken keeper, vegetable grower, STEM Ambassador, weightlifter, Pilates learner, petrolhead, foodie, drinkie.

 My first degree is Environmental Pollution Science and in 2006 I was lucky enough to be awarded a scholarship to study an MSc Communicating Science.
 Since 2003 I’ve worked on a variety of science communication and/or engagement projects, working with many audiences using various approaches and techniques.
-I currently work for Cardiff School of Engineering on Impact and the REF and my views are my own.
+I currently work for Cardiff University School of Engineering on Impact and the REF and my views are my own.
+I chair the university’s Gender Equality Steering Group as well as co-organising the Engagement and Outreach Network (EON) and Trevithick Women in STEM group (TWISTEM).
 You can find me on Twitter and LinkedIn.

 I’d like to thank my friends Laura Smith and Becca Smithers for helping me to set this up and teaching me the basics.
-Any mistakes are now my own.
+Any mistakes and all views are my own.